An After Birth Care Kit for New Moms: What You Really Need Postpartum

 8) Heating Pad

-If you don’t already have one of these, you will absolutely need one.
+If you don’t already have one of these, you will absolutely need one in your postpartum kit.
 I’ve used it in the past for after birth pains, but with this most recent delivery, pain in my IV arm.

 You can also use it to warm up the crib sheets for baby before putting her down to sleep.
 The more sleep tricks you have up your sleeve, the better!